$227,899Average Value$123Average Price per Sq Ft2Homes For Sale

-Historic Route 66 cruises past Mingo Valley, a neighborhood 8 miles east of downtown Tulsa.
-Access to other major highways, including Interstate 44, gives residents several routes to maneuver.
-“That’s an investor area,” says Stephen Hester, host of YouTube's Stephen Talks Oklahoma and real estate agent with Coldwell Banker Select.
-“It’s between Little Mexico, which is a high-density investor area, and Midtown, which is desirable if you’re a bachelor and want to be close to all the stuff.
+Historic Route 66 cruises past Mingo Valley, a neighborhood east of downtown Tulsa.
+Several other major highways, including Interstate 44, allow residents easy access to the rest of the city.
+“That’s an investor area,” says Stephen Hester, a real estate agent with Coldwell Banker Select and host of Stephen Talks Oklahoma on YouTube.
+“It’s interesting because it’s between Little Mexico, which is a high-density investor area, and Midtown, which is desirable if you’re a bachelor and want to be close to all the stuff.
 This area is kind of in the middle.”
-Mingo Creek flows along the neighborhood's northern and eastern borders, boosting the area's recreational appeal.
-Families also enjoy proximity to several schools, including one right on the other side of Route 66.
+Families also enjoy proximity to area schools, one of which is right on the other side of Route 66.

 Mingo Valley sits along the Southern edge of Historic Route 66 in Tulsa.